aliaizad72/url-shortener/README.md

 ### Producing the Short URL

  After the target URL is saved in the database, the `Url` model takes the id of that instance and convert it to a base62 number.
-For example, a URL instance of id: `123123` will return  `W1r`.
+For example, a `Url` instance of id: `123123` will return  `W1r`.
 It would take more than 56 billion urls before the key would exceed 6 characters (last key: `zzzzzz`).

-This `Url` instance is then updated with this key and return to the user the short URL of snippit.my/tWir.
+This `Url` instance is then updated with this key and return to the user the short URL of [snippit.my/tWir]().
 The letter "t" is appended as a marker in routes to point it at the `redirect` action that would occur if someone makes a request at the short URL.

 ### Redirecting the Short URL

-When a client requests with parameters key, e.g. snippit.my/t[key], the routes will point to a `redirect` action in the controller.
-A `Url` instance is queried from the database based on the key and a `Visit` instance will be created as part of that process.
+When a client requests with parameters key, e.g. [snippit.my/t**2**](https://snippit.my/t2), the routes will point to a `redirect` action in the controller.
+A `Url` instance is queried from the database based on the key (2) and a `Visit` instance will be created as part of that process.
 Lastly, the client is redirected to the target URL that was created earlier.

 ### URL Analytics